Differentially Private Active Learning: Balancing Effective Data Selection and Privacy: Experiments

 \paragraph{Random vs. Random AL} Comparing the two baselines \enquote{Random} (standard DP-SGD training on a randomly selected subset) and \enquote{Random AL} (DP-AL training with random selection) shows that the methodological changes required for DP-AL, \ie, incremental training and iterative data selection, have a limited impact on performance in most experiments.
 For example, on CIFAR-10 with ResNet-9, the difference is minimal (66.58\% vs. 66.55\%).

-However, in other cases, the changes can also substantially degrade performance, such as on CIFAR-10 with Eq-ResNet-9 (76.45\% vs. 72.23\%) and BloodCell (92.31\% vs. 88.52\%).
+However, in other cases, the changes can substantially degrade performance, like on CIFAR-10 with Eq-ResNet-9 (76.45\% vs. 72.23\%) and BloodCell (92.31\% vs. 88.52\%).
 This drop indicates that, for simpler datasets or when \enquote{naively} transferring architectures which were heavily optimized for training on the full dataset from scratch (\ie, Eq-ResNet-9), the iterative nature of DP-AL may introduce inefficiencies that the informative selection process cannot fully mitigate.

 \paragraph{Random vs. AL with Acquisition Functions} Despite the challenges posed by DP, the AL methods can outperform standard DP-SGD training with random sampling (our main baseline) across different modalities, particularly on more complex or unbalanced datasets.
 For example, on the unbalanced RetinalOCT dataset, the entropy-based AL method achieves a substantially higher accuracy (78.00\%) compared to the random method (74.54\%), underscoring the importance of effective sample selection and identifying underrepresented data points.